Last Updated on January 28, 2024 by Carrie Stephens

 - If you have other pets, they should be bathed.

 - Advise anyone you live with to stay away from the parrot.

-- Wash any clothes that came into contact with the parrot.
+- Wash clothes that came into contact with the parrot.

-You can take your parrot to an avian vet for ringworm treatment.
+You can take a parrot to a vet for ringworm treatment.
 However, you can use over-the-counter topical medications to treat ringworm at home.

-If your parrot still has feathers in the way, be thorough about applying ointment.
-Never remove any feathers yourself.
-The parrot’s skin is already inflamed, and you might irritate its already-sensitive skin.
+If a parrot still has feathers in the way, be consistent about applying ointment.
+Never remove feathers.
+The parrot’s skin is already inflamed, so you’ll irritate its sensitive skin.

 Most treatments will clear up fungal skin infections within 7-10 days.

-After 7-10 days, the ringworm should be gone.
-If not, take your parrot to the vet.
+The ringworm should be gone in 7-10 days.
+If not, take the parrot to the vet.

-If the ringworm is severe, a vet might prescribe oral medication.
+If the ringworm is severe, a vet may need to prescribe oral medication.
 This can be more effective since it targets the fungus in the parrot’s entire body.